 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $76,100 for architects.
-The BLS also predicted employment for architects to increase by 7% from 2014-2024, which is equal to the average of all occupations.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $79,380 for architects.
+The BLS also predicted employment for architects to increase by 8% from 2018-2028, which is higher than the average of all occupations.